banzhou59/GenomeSyn2/docs/VCF_Preparation_Guide.md

 ## For detailed instructions on how to identify SNPs and produce the required VCF file.

+Accurately deciphering the genetic composition and parental origins underlying progeny genotypes is a fundamental step for understanding the genetic mechanisms of complex traits and improving breeding materials.
+This is particularly important in multiparental populations (MPPs), such as nested association mapping (NAM) populations, multiparent advanced generation intercross (MAGIC) populations, and natural populations, where it allows the inference of the origins and contribution proportions of genomic segments from different genetic backgrounds.

 #### Using NGS(Next-Generation Sequencing) data

 To generate the VCF file, first select a reference genome.
 Then, use BWA to align the resequencing reads of both parents and progeny to the reference genome.
 After alignment, use BCFtools to perform SNP calling on the mapped data.

 ```
 bwa index Reference.fasta